 Similar to fellow antioxidant vitamin C, green tea is difficult to formulate since it’s typically unstable.
 But as Shieh explains, innisfree follows a special process to reap the biggest benefits.

 While other brands create a classic infusion, innisfree uses a special Double Squeeze Method to retrieve maximum nutrients and actives from green tea leaves.
 Further, Shieh explains, the serum’s 16 amino acids specifically help with the Natural Moisturizing Factors (NMF) of the skin for hydration from within.

 Try Out Different Green Tea Extracts

 Some of the most potent green tea skincare products will combine different components of the plant to maximize results.
 For instance, innisfree’s Intensive Hydrating Serum uses both green tea water and green tea seed oil.

-“Green tea water instantly quenches the skin with deep hydration, and green tea seed oil helps retain long-lasting moisture,” Michelle explains.
+“Green tea water instantly quenches the skin with deep hydration, and green tea seed oil helps retain long-lasting moisture,” Shieh explains.